mr-techieX/web-dev/README.md

 ### Linebreak

-"br" tag is used to give line break
+`br` tag is used to give line break

 ```html
 <br />